xsdk-project/MathPackagesTraining2020/_lessons/time_integrators/sundials/lesson.md

 [-1,1]^2$$, and the time domain is $$t \in (0,10^4]$$.

-Here, all the runs solve a problem on a periodic, cell-centered, uniform mesh with an initial 'bump':
+Here, all the runs solve a problem on a periodic, cell-centered, uniform mesh with an initial Gaussian bump:

 $$u_0(x,y) = \frac{10}{\sqrt{2\pi}} e^{-50(x^2+y^2)}$$